-Due to the continued Covid uptick, breakthrough cases and virus variants, future NAPO-CT meetings are being considered on a month-by-month basis.
-Updated meeting information — in-person or on Zoom — will be sent to members and registered guests via email.
+Due to the continued Covid uptick, breakthrough cases and virus variants, future NAPO-CT meetings will be hybrid — meaning we will meet in-person and on Zoom.
+Updated meeting information will be sent to members and registered guests via email.

 Here are some tips to ensure a positive experience for all participants: